Russian athletics doping row could spread to other sports

 Stepanova, an 800-metre runner who was herself caught doping, has since become a whistle blower on cheating in Russian athletics.

 The person declined to say when he left or why.
-The centre did not reply to written questions from Reuters about the allegations in the report against Portugalov.
+The center did not reply to written questions from Reuters about the allegations in the report against Portugalov.

 DOPING FREE SPORT